TheTechSearch

 ANC gets a 25% improvement over the already-excellent XM5, putting it neck-and-neck with the AirPods Pro 3.
 Sony's LDAC codec delivers genuine hi-res audio (up to 990kbps) on Android devices, which is a real advantage over Apple's proprietary Lossless.

 The Sony Headphones Connect app remains the gold standard for earbud customization.
-Full parametric EQ, DSEE Extreme upscaling for compressed audio, and granular ANC tuning — no other manufacturer comes close to this level of control.
+Full parametric EQ, DSEE Extreme upscaling for compressed audio, and granular ANC tuning, and no other manufacturer comes close to this level of control.

 Battery life matches Apple at 8 hours with ANC, stretching to 12 hours with it off.
 They're slightly bulkier than the AirPods Pro 3, but not uncomfortably so.